wp-plugins/si-contact-form/readme.txt

 For more help...
 [See the official FAQ at FastSecureContactForm.com](http://www.fastsecurecontactform.com/faq-wordpress-version)

 == Changelog ==

-- A new fix for WP 3.2 RC1

 = 3.0.3 =
 - (16 Jun 2011) - Tested compatible with WP 3.2 Beta 2